Lamu

-Lamu or Lamu Town is a small town on Lamu Island, which in turn is a part of the Lamu Archipelago in Kenya.
+Lamu or Lamu Town is a small town on Lamu Island, which in turn is a part of the Lamu Archipelago in Kenya on the continent of Africa.
 Situated 341 km by road northeast of Mombasa that ends at Mokowe Jetty, from where the sea channel has to be crossed to reach Lamu Island, it is the headquarter of Lamu County and a UNESCO World Heritage Site.

-The town contains the Lamu Fort on the seafront, constructed under Fumo Madi ibn Abi Bakr, the Sultan of Pate, and was completed after his death in the early 1820s.
-Lamu is also home to 23 mosques, including the Riyadha Mosque, built in 1900, and a donkey sanctuary.
+The town contains the Lamu Fort on the seafront, constructed under Fumo Madi ibn Abi Bakr, the Sultan of Pate, and completed after his death in the early 1820s.
+Lamu is also home to 23 mosques, including the Riyadha Mosque that was built in 1900 and a donkey sanctuary.
+Today, the majority of Lamu's population is Muslim.

 History

 Early history

-The original name of the town is Amu, which the Arabs termed Al-Amu (الآمو) and the Portuguese "Lamon".
-The Portuguese applied the name to the entire island as Amu was the chief settlement.
+The original name of the town is Amu, which the Arabs termed Al-Amu (الآمو).
+The Portuguese termed it "Lamon" and applied the name to the entire island with Amu was the chief settlement.

-Lamu Town on Lamu Island is Kenya's oldest continually inhabited town, and was one of the original Swahili settlements along coastal East Africa, believed to have been established in 1370.
+Believed to have been established in 1370, Lamu Town on Lamu Island is Kenya's oldest continually inhabited town and it was one of the original Swahili settlements along coastal East Africa.

-Today, the majority of Lamu's population is Muslim.

 The town was first attested in writing by an Arab traveller Abu-al-Mahasini, who met a judge from Lamu visiting Mecca in 1441.

 In 1506, the Portuguese fleet under Tristão da Cunha sent a ship to blockade Lamu.
-A few days later the rest of the fleet arrived forcing the king of the town to quickly concede to pay an annual tribute to them with 600 Meticals immediately.
+A few days later the rest of the fleet arrived, forcing the king of the town to quickly concede to pay an annual tribute to them and with 600 Meticals immediately.
 The Portuguese action was prompted by the nation's successful mission to control trade along the coast of the Indian Ocean.
 For a considerable time, Portugal had a monopoly on shipping along the East African coast and imposed export taxes on pre-existing local channels of commerce.

 In the 1580s, prompted by Turkish raids, Lamu led a rebellion against the Portuguese.
 In 1652, Oman assisted Lamu to resist Portuguese control.